TsuShiMaMiRe

 TsuShiMaMiRe (つしまみれ) is a Japanese all-female rock trio.
 They gained attention in the United States through the Austin, Texas South by Southwest music festival, and performances at anime conventions, with the Suicide Girls, and at Benten Label's "Japan Girls Nite" U.S. tours.

 The band's original lineup consisted of Mari Kono on lead guitar and vocals, Yayoi Tsushima on bass, and Mizue Masuda on drums.
 They originally formed the band while in college in Chiba, Japan.
 In January 2017, Mizue announced she was leaving the band to pursue other projects.
-The band now performs with their new drummer, Maiko Takagi.
+The band now performs with their new drummer, Asami Suzuki.

 Origin of the name

-Tsushimamire is a neologism coined by the band.
-It is a combination of Tsushima (the family name of bassist Yayoi) with "Ma" (from guitarist/vocalist Mari Kono) and "Mi" (from original drummer Mizue Masuda).
-In addition, mamire means "mixed up" in Japanese: thus the effect is that of "Tsushima (Yayoi), Mari and Mizue all mixed together."
+Tsushimamire is a made-up word coined by the band.
+It is a combination of "Tsushima" (the family name of bassist Yayoi) with "Ma" (from guitarist/vocalist Mari Kono) and "Mi" (from original drummer Mizue Masuda).
+In addition, mamire means "mix together" or "mixture/full of/all over" in Japanese.
+Thus, as explained by Mari, the meaning is that of "the three of us will mix together to create a new type of music".